-Moreover, it is simple and convenient to set up and use the TP-Link router due to its intuitive web interface and the powerful Aginet app.
+Moreover, it is simple and convenient to set up and use the TP-Link router due to its intuitive Tether app and powerful web interface.

-Note: The appearance of the product is for illustration only, it may be different from your device, please refer to the actual product.
+Note: The appearance of the product is for illustration only, and images may differ from your device, please refer to your actual product.

-1. 2.
+1.2.
 Appearance